 Dr. Silvers explains, “If these occurrences become frequent the body can learn to protect itself by producing a thick mucus in the throat and we will experience ‘post-nasal drip’ (a symptom, not a diagnosis).

 “This is a frequent symptom of chronic silent reflux [LPR].
 These reflux episodes in the throat and nose explain why refluxers are more prone to bronchial infections, throat infections and sinus infections.”

 You don’t have to worry about getting cancer in your nose from acid reflux going up there.

 “The acid changes our healthy protective bacterial flora, making us more susceptible to unwanted infectious bacteria,” adds Dr. Silvers.

 “Chronic GERD sufferers should work with a gastroenterologist to assure that the acid has not caused stomach and esophageal problems.”

-I mentioned that acid reflux going up into the nose won’t cause cancer.
-However…chronic GERD can increase the patient’s risk of esophageal cancer.
+Though acid reflux going up into the nose won’t cause cancer, chronic GERD can increase the patient’s risk of esophageal cancer.
 This is a condition called Barrett’s esophagus.

 Prevention of Acid Going into the Nose

 “Chronic LPR sufferers should see an ear, nose and throat specialist to have the throat examined.

 “Most importantly, avoid late night eating, eat slower, avoid excessive highly acidic and processed foods.
 Medications are available if these conservative regimens fail.”